-There are no financial implications arising from this report at this stage of the review.
-However recent considerations of potential recommendations have indicated that further work should be undertaken by Community Protection to review the continued validity of some site locations and picture quality.
-This work should be carried out in collaboration with Finance to identify implications of any potential cost increases in respect of changes in locations or equipment.
+There are no direct financial implications arising from this report.
+However, final recommendations have indicated that further work should be undertaken by Community Protection to review the continued validity of some site locations and picture quality.
+This work should be carried out in collaboration with Finance to identify implications of any potential cost increases in respect of changes in locations or equipment upgrades.